CRM: An All-in-One Solution for Small Business Marketing

 Being able to customize a CRM is vital to a small business, especially when you are first starting out with one.
 Each business is run differently and you will want to be able to add features that make sense for your sales workflow.

 As you look at various CRMs, make sure to ask each company what type of support you can expect if you have problems with your program or need help customizing the app to fit your company.
-Many small businesses don’t have IT departments to sort out issues, so a responsive customer support department will be key when you are looking at which CRM to choose.
+Many small businesses don’t have IT departments to sort out issues.
+A responsive customer support department will be key when you are looking at which CRM to choose.

 Your marketing foundation needs a CRM